 EDWARD PRICE BELL PAPERS, 1906-1940

-Edward Price Bell was born in 1869, grew up in Terre Haute, Indiana, and later moved to Chicago where he began working for the Chicago Daily News.
-In 1900 Bell became a foreign correspondent in London where he interviewed foreign leaders and wrote articles on World War I. He later interviewed leaders in Europe and Asia regarding world peace.
+Edward Price Bell was born in 1869 and grew up in Terre Haute, Indiana.
+He worked for the Chicago Daily News and became a foreign correspondent in London in 1900.
+He interviewed foreign leaders and wrote articles on World War I. He later interviewed leaders in Europe and Asia regarding world peace.
 Bell published two books about his experience which earned him a nomination for the Nobel Peace Prize.
-He continued writing after his retirement in 1932, and died in 1943.
+He retired in 1932 and died in 1943.

 SCOPE AND CONTENT NOTE

 The collection contains articles, interviews, speeches, correspondence, scrapbooks, and biographical information.
 Subjects include: foreign affairs in Asia and Europe, World War I, and World War 2.
 Arranged alphabetically by type of material.

 Edward Grey, 1916 (correspondence)

 The Herbert Hoover Presidential Museum is now open daily to the public for viewing of the permanent galleries on the life and times of Herbert Hoover, tickets are available in person or online.

 The Research Room is open to the public Monday through Friday, 9:00-12:00, and 12:30-4:15.
 Appointments are encouraged and can be made by calling (319) 643-5301 or via email: firstname.lastname@example.org